Platypelta: Description

 Platypelta is a rather large ankylosaurid.
 In 2018, its length was estimated at six metres.

 According to Penkalski, Platypelta is typified by a number of traits.
 Some of the armour plates on its rump are large, exceeding twenty-five centimetres in length, and have a rough top surface with a sharp keel continuing into a pointy beak-shape.
 The snout is constricted just in front of the eye sockets.
 The upper beak, of the snout, is rounded and relatively small.
 The vomers at their front side overlap the rear underside of the fused premaxillae.
 At the rear of the skull, the occipital condyle is large.
 The squamosal horns, at the rear corners of the skull roof, are low and rough with a broad base and a pitted point extending to behind.
 The tooth crowns are strongly ornamented.
 In the lower arm, the ulna is long and lightly built.
 In the pelvis, the front blade of the ilium only lightly bends to below.
 The foot is robust with arched claws.
 On the first cervical halfring, the transverse armour band protecting the top front of the neck, the paired middle osteoderms are elongated and partly keeled with a conical projection.
 On the first cervical halfring, the lateral, or side, osteoderms have a bent but not wavy keel of which the point sticks out to the rear.

 Phylogeny

 Platypelta was in 2018 placed, within the Ankylosauridae, in the Ankylosaurinae.
-More precisely it was a member of the clade Ankylosaurini.
+More precisely, it was a member of the clade Euoplocephalini, established by Penkalski, which is an approximate synonym of Ankylosaurini in several studies.
 In the evolutionary tree it was placed above Scolosaurus and below Dyoplosaurus.